lepture/flask-oauthlib/docs/oauth2.rst

 to exchange/refresh access tokens.

-Before the implementing of authorize and token handler, we need to set up some getters and setter to communicate with the database.
+Before the implementing of authorize and token handler, we need to set up some getters and setters to communicate with the database.

 Client getter
 `````````````